rykermurray/MVO-/README.md

 # Portfolio Optimization

-A clean Python project for mean-variance portfolio optimization.
+A clean Python project for mean-variance portfolio optimization of my 2026 StockTrack Competition Portfolio.
 It downloads historical prices, estimates CAPM expected returns, builds a Ledoit-Wolf shrinkage covariance matrix, solves a long-only max-Sharpe portfolio, and saves the resulting weights and performance metrics to JSON.

 The project also includes a monthly rebalance backtester that tracks realized performance over time.